Menditect/documentation/docs/test-suite.md

 ## Actions on Test Suite

 ### Create a new Test Suite
-- Navigate to the Test design page in MTA and select the [Test Configuration](test-configuration) that you want to create the Test Suite in.
+- Navigate to the Test configurations page in MTA and select the [Test Configuration](test-configuration) that you want to create the Test Suite in.
 - Click "*+ Test Suite*" to create a new Test Suite.
 - Enter a name and an optional description and choose "Save".

 ### Configure a Test Suite
-- Navigate to the Test design page in MTA and select the Test Configuration where you want to configure a Test Suite.
+- Navigate to the Test configurations page in MTA and select the Test Configuration where you want to configure a Test Suite.
 - Select Configure on the Test Suite you want to configure.

 ### Change the order of a Test Suite in a Test Configuration